Gingerbread1213/FloydMind/README.md

    - **Custom Politeness Templates**: Crafted a set of polite phrases to enhance the assistant's responses.
    - **Application Logic**: Implemented probabilistic insertion of polite starters and enders to simulate natural language patterns.

-5. **Formatting for Training**

-   - **Special Token Insertion**: Incorporated special tokens to delineate the start and end of texts.
-   - **Contextual Formatting**: Structured the data to include conversation history, improving model context awareness.

-6. **Dataset Splitting**

-   - **Training and Validation Sets**: Used `train_test_split` to create robust training and evaluation datasets.

-7. **Tokenization and Encoding**

-   - **Tokenizer Customization**: Added special tokens to the tokenizer and resized the model's embedding layer accordingly.
-   - **Efficient Encoding**: Tokenized texts with truncation and padding to standardize input lengths.

-8. **Data Collation**

-   - **Custom Data Collator**: Developed a collator to correctly format tensors for the training loop, ensuring optimal performance.

 By meticulously manipulating the data, the model was primed to deliver high-quality, empathetic responses, adhering to expert standards in natural language processing.